vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 In Indonesia, Christians and Muslims use "Allah" to pray and worship God.
 But the name of the Christians' God is not Allah.
 Allah is the name of the Muslims' God.
 So, the truth is that Christians are not worshiping the same God as Muslims.

-As a result, I avoid using the term "Allah" when referring to my God, Jesus Christ, in the Indonesian language.
+So I avoid using the term "Allah" when referring to my God, Jesus Christ, in the Indonesian language.
 I always use the word "Tuhan" or "Bapa" when singing or praying.
 I only use "Allah" when I specifically refer to the Muslim's God.

 ## "Kristen" and "Christian"